ayeshasiddiqua22/EI_oxytocin_24/README.md

 # EI_oxytocin_24

-This is the supplementary code for the pre-processing, extraction, and analysis of data used for Ayesha Siddiqua's final year project (2023 - 2024; BSc Neuroscience & Psychology; Institute of Psychiatry, Psychology and Neuroscience; King's College London), titled "Investigating the effect of oxytocin on the excitation-inhibition ratio via the Hurst exponent: a rsfMRI study of mice and men."
+This is the supplementary code for the pre-processing, extraction, and analysis of data used for Ayesha Siddiqua's BSc final project (2023 - 2024; BSc Neuroscience & Psychology; Institute of Psychiatry, Psychology and Neuroscience; King's College London), titled "Investigating the effect of oxytocin on the excitation-inhibition ratio via the Hurst exponent: a rsfMRI study of mice and men."

 HUMAN - Pre-processing scripts should be read/utilised in the following order (corresponding with the manuscript):
 1. struc_extraction_SLURM.sh